cp3402-students/project-2025-tr1-jcua-team1/documentation/deployment.md

 #### Initialising the Production Web Server (Microsoft Azure) with Docker:

-1. Create a new virtual machine using your chosen service provider for the production environment.
+1. Create a virtual machine (cost efficient).
+    - Operating system: Linux (ubuntu 22.04)
+    - Size: Standard B1ms (1 vcpu, 2 GiB memory)

 2. Download the key pair for SSH access to the production VM.

 3. SSH into the production VM:

     ```